FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 **TODO**: Complete the code in `~/mobilehri_ws/src/mobilehri2023/mobile_robot_control/mobile_robot_control/odrive_command.py` with the computation we just did.
 I strongly recommend you to use VS Code to code (check previous lab for details).
 Your **TODOs** are on line 54 and 74.
 For now, you don't need to make changes for wheel track distance, but you need to after you made your own robot.

-Wheel track distance and wheel radius are renamed as `self.wheel_track` and `self.tyre_circumference` respectively.
+Wheel track distance is renamed as `self.wheel_track`.
 In the future, change the wheel track distance to match your own robot.

 ```bash
 # On RPi